 c) Describe who and how many of your direct target group are particularly vulnerable people.
 How have the vulnerable groups been identified and selected (inclusion criteria), and how does the intervention address their particularneeds?
 Also describe how the intervention addresses protection needs of particularly vulnerable groups, as relevant.

-Via volunteer networks, direct engagement with people in need, and referrals through a network of Ukrainian civil society groups, DIGNITY’s partners have identified the following groups as particularly vulnerable: (1) persons with disabilities, including those with mental health issues; (2) elderly without care takers; (3) patients of geriatric boarding houses and psychoneurological institutions; (4) single mothers without income, families with many children, internally displaced young people (18-20) left without a family, (5) doctors and medical professionals who provide treatment to urgent patients, volunteers, who help affected populations and do not have regular income.
+Via volunteer networks, direct engagement with people in need, and referrals through a network of Ukrainian civil society groups, DIGNITY’s partners have identified the following groups as particularly vulnerable: (1) persons with disabilities, including those with mental health issues; (2) elderly without care takers; (3) patients of geriatric boarding houses and psychoneurological institutions; (4) single mothers without income, families with many children, internally displaced young people (18-20) left without a family:

 The key criteria for identification of these particularly vulnerable groups were: (1) dependence on social care/social support services which are disrupted due to the war; (2) dependence on medical care and medicines (3) role of a breadwinner for children, elderly, or people with disabilities.